mainwp/mainwp/readme.txt

 * Added: Tar as a backup file format
 * Added: Feature to resume unfinished or stalled backups
 * Added: Feature to detect is backup is already running
-* Added: New Feature for the Post Plus extension - Auto saving drafts in case posting fails
+* Added: New Feature for the Post Plus extension - Autosaving drafts in case posting fails
 * Added: Support for the Team Control extension
 * Added: IP check to the Test Connection feature
-* Added: Tips bar on the All Dashboard, Sites, Posts, Pages, Manage Themes, Install Themes, Manage Plugins, Install Plugins, Settings and Offline Checks page
+* Added: Tips bar on the All Dashboard, Sites, Posts, Pages, Manage Themes, Install Themes, Manage Plugins, Install Plugins, Settings, and Offline Checks page
 * Added: Breadcrumbs system in the Individual Site screen
-* Added: Better search mechanism for plugin auto updates
+* Added: Better search mechanism for plugin auto-updates
-* Added: Better search mechanism for theme auto updates
+* Added: Better search mechanism for theme auto-updates
 * Added: Ability to change Auto Update trust status for Inactive plugins
 * Added: Ability to change Auto Update trust status for Inactive themes
-* Added: Quick Jump drop down list for quicker navigation between Individual Dashboard
+* Added: Quick Jump drop-down list for quicker navigation between Individual Dashboard
-* Added: Bulk Actions for the Manage Sites table (Sync, Delete, Test Connection, Open WP-Admin and Open Front Page)
+* Added: Bulk Actions for the Manage Sites table (Sync, Delete, Test Connection, Open WP-Admin, and Open Front Page)
 * Added: Feature for saving the last Manage Sites table sorting
 * Added: Ability to edit the Child Site Security ID in Dashboard
 * Added: Ability to search All (active and inactive) Plugins